 since they tend to occur most often on sun exposed skin.
 It is helpful to detect

-the early sign of skin cancer in order to avoid a larger section of skin from
+the early signs in order to avoid a larger section of skin from

 being removed.
 Skin cancers can appear as